Vacation of County Property

 The Procedure, Specifically.

-Once the petition has been approved by County Counsel’s office for accuracy and completeness, a Resolution initiating the vacation process is signed by the Board.
+Once the petition has been approved by the County Road Department for accuracy and completeness, a Resolution initiating the vacation process is signed by the Board.
 The petition and resolution are then filed with the County Clerk and forwarded to the Road Department, Land Development Services and the County Cartographer or County Surveyor.
 These departments review the petition to determine, generally, whether there are any reasons – real or foreseeable – why the property should not be vacated, the accuracy of the legal description, the potential for land-locking, zoning and/or land use issues that might arise, etc. A County road official will visit the area before a determination is made.

 If each of these departments determine there appears to be no problem with the proposed vacation, the petition was accompanied by the consent of every abutting property owner and the Public Works Director determines it is in the public interest to vacate the property, an order finalizing the vacation is presented for Board signature.
 Once approved by the Board, the vacation is final upon recording the order with the County Clerk.